giovannipiocirillo/italy-railways-heritage/README.md

 # Italian Railway Development Dashboard (1839-1913) 🚂

-An interactive visualization dashboard tracking the historical development of the Italian railway network.
-This project provides a unique geographical and economic analysis, overlaying infrastructure growth with physical constraints (**Terrain Ruggedness**) and agricultural potential (**Wheat Suitability**).
+An interactive visualization and analytics platform tracking the historical development of the Italian railway network.
+This project provides a geographical and economic analysis, overlaying infrastructure growth with physical constraints (**Terrain Ruggedness**) and agricultural potential (**Wheat Suitability**).

 ## 🚀 Live Demo
 View the live dashboard here: